mdbaum/AMajorFlip/README.md

 ```
 sudo pip install -r requirements.txt
 ```

+## Run our project
-- Finally, start our project
+- You can run our project using thie command
 ```
 python app.py
 ```
 And then go to `localhost:3000`.
+You can see the UI.

+### Upload sheetmusic
+- You can upload your own sheet music using the upload function.
+After uploading it, you can see your sheetmusic in the gallery.

+### Delete sheetmusic
+- You can easily delete the unused sheetmusic by clicking the delete button next to the sheetmusic.

-Inform me if any steps stucks or get errors.
+- Inform me if any steps stucks or get errors.